leechseed/_setsunadev/_1.01_EMIWU_ALPHA_BUILD/key_figures_RC3/4boothrfwm_rhetoric_of_fictional_worlds_model_booth.md

 Summary: The creation of a believable and coherent fictional world is a rhetorical act, designed to immerse ther eader and make the narrative's events and characters convincing.
 ELEMENT: SPACE
 KNOWLEDGE TYPE: TACIT
+CORE: NA-3402 Narration and Narrator Analysis
+TIER: Tier 2
+REASON: Analyzes the rhetoric used in constructing fictional worlds, fitting into narration and narrator analysis.

 ---

 - [1.
 Title: **Booth's Rhetoric of Fictional Worlds Model**](#1-title-booths-rhetoric-of-fictional-worlds-model)